-- (a) The examination in Biology of Disease shall consist of: - (i) one written paper of three hours, which shall contain compulsory short-answer questions (Section I)1 and essay questions (Section III); candidates will be allowed one hour to complete Section I; - (ii) a practical examination of two hours (Section II).1 - (b) The examination in Mechanisms of Drug Action shall consist of: - (i) one written paper of one and a half hours which shall contain compulsory short-answer questions (Section I);1 - (ii) a practical examination of two hours (Section II);1 - (iii) one written paper of two hours containing essay questions (Section III). - (c) The examination in Neurobiology with Animal Behaviour shall consist of: - (i) one written paper of one hour, which shall contain compulsory short-answer questions (Section I);1 - (ii) a practical examination of one hour (Section II);1 - (iii) one written paper of two hours (Section III) which shall contain essay questions on Neurobiology with Animal Behaviour. - (d) The examination in Neurobiology with Human Behaviour shall consist of: - (i) one written paper of one and a half hours which shall contain compulsory short-answer questions (Section I);1 - (ii) a practical examination of one hour (Section II);1 - (iii) one written paper of three hours (Section III) which shall contain essay questions on Neurobiology and Psychology of Medicine. - (e) The examinations in Human Reproduction and in Veterinary Reproductive Biology shall each consist of: - (i) one written paper of two and a half hours, which shall contain compulsory short-answer questions (Section I)1 and essay questions (Section III); candidates will be allowed one hour to complete Section I; - (ii) a practical examination of one hour (Section II).1 - (f) The examination in Comparative Vertebrate Biology shall consist of: - (i) a combined written and practical paper of one and a half hours, which shall contain shortanswer questions (Section I) and a practical examination (Section II)1; candidates will be allowed forty-five minutes to complete each section; - (ii) one written paper of one and a half hours, which shall contain essay questions (Section III). - (g) The examination in Head and Neck Anatomy shall consist of combined written and practical papers totalling one and a half hours, which shall contain a practical paper (Sections I and II)1 and short-answer questions (Section III). - 21.
-Every candidate shall offer for examination all of the subjects listed in Regulation 19.

-22. The maximum marks allocated to the examination in each subject or paper shall be in the following proportions:
+- (ii) a practical examination of one hour (Section II);1 - (iii) one written paper of two hours (Section III) which shall contain essay questions on Neurobiology with Animal Behaviour. - (d) The examination in Neurobiology with Human Behaviour shall consist of: - (i) one written paper of one and a half hours which shall contain compulsory short-answer questions (Section I);1 - (ii) a practical examination of one hour (Section II);1 - (iii) one written paper of three hours (Section III) which shall contain essay questions on Neurobiology and Psychology of Medicine. - [(e)The examinations in Human Reproduction and in Veterinary Reproductive Biology shall each consist of: - (i) one written paper of two and a half hours, which shall contain compulsory short-answer questions (Section I)1 and essay questions (Section III); candidates will be allowed one hour to complete Section I; - (ii) a practical examination of one hour (Section II).1]2 - $\langle (e)$ The examination in Veterinary Reproductive Biology shall consist of: - (i) a combined written and practical paper of one and a half hours, which shall contain short answer questions (Section I) and a practical examination (Section II); - (ii) one written paper of one and a half hours, which shall contain essay questions (Section III).⟩2 - (f) The examination in Comparative Vertebrate Biology shall consist of: - (i) a combined written and practical paper of one and a half hours, which shall contain short-answer questions (Section I) and a practical examination (Section II)1; candidates will be allowed forty-five minutes to complete each section; - (ii) one written paper of one and a half hours, which shall contain essay questions (Section III). - (g) The examination in Head and Neck Anatomy shall consist of combined written and practical papers totalling one and a half hours, which shall contain a practical paper (Sections I and II)1 and short-answer questions (Section III). - 21.
+Every candidate shall offer for examination all of the subjects listed in Regulation 19. - 22.
+The maximum marks allocated to the examination in each subject or paper shall be in the following proportions: